Assistive Technology

 DESE Assistive Technology and Accessibility

 The Individuals with Disabilities Education Improvement Act of 2004 (IDEA) mandates that school systems address assistive technology when it is required as part of a student’s special education services, related services, or supplementary aids and services.
-IDEA defines assistive technology as both a device and service.
+IDEA defines assistive technology as both a device and a service.

 The term `assistive technology device’ means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.
-The term does not include a medical device that is surgically implanted, or the replacement of such device
+The term does not include a medical device that is surgically implanted or the replacement of such device.

 Assistive technology service is any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
 The term includes: